reckonindepth/AI-Business-Foundations/README.md

 ## Embeddings = profile cards; AI uses them for similarity decisions.
 AI defines similarity mathematically, using vectors—numerical representations of data points (words, products, patients, etc.).
 These vectors live in a multi-dimensional space, and similarity is measured by how close they are to each other (using metrics like cosine similarity or Euclidean distance).

+## Embeddings
+The core concept of word embeddings is that every word used in a language can be represented by a set of real numbers (a vector).
+They have learned representations of text in an n-dimensional space where words that have the same meaning have a similar representation.
+That means two similar words are placed very closely in vector space almost having similar vector representations.
+So, When constructing a word embedding space the goal is to capture some sort of relationship in that space, be it meaning, morphology, context, or some other kind of relationship.

 ## Embeddings = profile cards.
 Every patient, customer, or product gets turned into a vector (like a multi-attribute card).